 - Have no apparent physically disqualifying factors based on a review of the Report of Medical History DD Form 2807-1;

-- Have the ability to meet the height/weight requirements and pass the Navy Physical Fitness Test (Requirements can be found here);
+- Have the ability to meet the height/weight requirements and pass the Navy Physical Readiness Test (Requirements can be found here) or Marine Corps Physical Fitness Test;

 - Have no felony conviction or conviction by courts-martial;